 Just as importantly, it sets the example to the school staff and student body of the treatment that is expected of them towards ELLs in the building.
 It models and sets the standards for a culture of inclusion in the school.

 2. Recruit More Minorities for Staff Positions

 As the ELL populations in schools across our country continue to grow, it is imperative to have more staff on board that understand some of the challenges ELLs and their families face.
-Hiring more minority teachers is a great way to model diversity and to help foster a more inclusive school environment.
+Hiring more minority teachers is a great way to model diversity and help foster a more inclusive school environment.